 - Transform - the collected raw data is processed and transformed for analysis, for example through cleansing and de-duplicating.

-- Load - data is moved to a database or data warehouse where it can be analysed and visualized in dashboards
+- Load - data is moved to a database or data warehouse where it can be analyzed and visualized in dashboards

 In most cases, process intelligence is done automatically through dedicated software solutions that can provide real-time or near real-time analysis using web browser-based analytics.